amanplans/dnc-configurations-options/README.md

 # .NET Core 3.1 - Configurations

-In this solution we explore how we can configure settings.
-The examples make use of .NET Core 3.1.
+In this solution, we explore how we can configure settings.
+The examples, make use of .NET Core 3.1.
-In all examples we make use of the configuration rpvoider from `Microsoft.Extensions.Configuration`.
+In all examples we make use of the configuration provider from `Microsoft.Extensions.Configuration`.

 ## Example 1
 In the `application.settings.json` file, place the following section: